I am a totally thrilled Seymour AV customer.

 Official AVS thread, Seymour AV Center Stage screens

-(Note: Alan Gouger, co-founder of AV Science, owns two Center Stage XD screens)
+(Note: Alan Gouger, co-founder of AV Science, personally owns two Center Stage XD screens)

 a 170" wide Center Stage XD screen, with the same 1080p Blu-Ray paused between a